diegomarquez/game-builder/README.md

 - Annoying tasks
     - sound-player.js
-        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time
+        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time.
+The prototype basically crawls when it plays sound.
     - Rename delegate.js to broadcaster.js
     - Test garbage collection
         - Test delegate.js destroy method properly